tanawadeatharva/BharatVECTO/Documentation/User Manual/2-calculation-modes/engineering.md

 ###Results

 -   Modal results (.vmod).
 One file for each vehicle/cycle combination.
+Modal results are only written if the modal output is enabled in the 'Options' tab on the [Main Window](#main-form)
 -   Sum results (.vsum).
 One file for each invocation of VECTO.